EBZebra/docs/edge/source/api/system.md

 * Android
 * Windows Mobile

-###isMotorolaDevice
+###<span class="text-error">isMotorolaDevice</span>

 ####Type
 <span class='text-info'>BOOLEAN</span> <span class='label'>Read Only</span>
 ####Description
-Returns true if the device supports Motorola device capabilities.
-APIs will indicate if the property or method is available on MSI devices only.
-You can use this property to help your application decide when to take advantage of advanced MSI capabilities.
+<span class='label label-important'>Deprecated</span> Returns true if the device supports Motorola device capabilities.
+APIs will indicate if the property or method is available on Motorola devices only.
+You can use this property to help your application decide when to take advantage of advanced Motorola capabilities.
+This property has been deprecated.
+It is recommended to use 'isSymbolDevice' property.
 ####Access

 * Class: This property can only be accessed via the API class object.
 	* <code>EB.System.isMotorolaDevice</code>

+####Platforms

+* Android
+* Windows Mobile

+###isSymbolDevice

+####Type
+<span class='text-info'>BOOLEAN</span> <span class='label'>Read Only</span>
+####Description
+Returns true if the device supports Symbol device capabilities.
+APIs will indicate if the property or method is available on Symbol devices only.
+You can use this property to help your application decide when to take advantage of advanced Symbol capabilities.
+####Access

+* Class: This property can only be accessed via the API class object.
+	* <code>EB.System.isSymbolDevice</code>